By: C. W. Stratton, MS, CASAC

 They no longer feel in control; they no longer feel needed.
 When these feeling bubble up, the parents can then feel jealous of new recovery options like meetings and sponsors, or they are unwilling to establish trust again.

 Family Statements and Behaviors During Recovery Process

 Not every family responds the same when the addicted individual enters the recovery process, but reactions occur.
-However, almost all family members are unsure of their role and many times they feel lost, confused or they become so overbearing toward the individual that it strains the relationships even further.
-When the family does not know what to do, they tend to maintain some of the thoughts they held in the past.
+However, almost all family members are unsure of their role.

-- He/she looks high, but I’m not sure.
+- They look high, but I’m not sure.

-- Where is he/she going with those new friends?
+- Where are they going with those new friends?

-- Family searches the rooms when the addict is gone.
+- The family searches the rooms when the addict is gone.

-- He/she hasn’t asked me to take them anywhere, what are they up to?
+- They haven’t asked me to take them anywhere; what are they up to?

 - How do we interact and relate to this new person?